Classification of Incidents, and Incident Reporting

 Non-conforming finished products are in company control and placed on hold as they cannot be released to normal stock.

-b.
-Any HOLD at the factory by QC or otherwise which is greater than or equal to the production of a shift
+b).
+Any HOLD at the factory by QC or otherwise that is greater than or equal to the production of a shift

-d.
-Any recalls by the factory provided that the material has not been invoiced beyond depots (any material going beyond depots is category A, B, or C incident)
+d).
+Any recalls by the factory provided that the material has not been invoiced beyond depots (any material going beyond depots is a category A, B, or C incident)

 Incident management process | Incident management policy